raul23/pyebooktools/README.rst

 7. Eventually add documentation on `Read the Docs`_

-8. Add a caching system: avoid re-downloading metadata about books

 Security and safety
 ===================
 Important security and safety tips from the `ebook-tools documentation`_: